Skip to content

 (64, 41, 7)

-We see that this is much more compact.
-To show that these are pointing oreinted beams, we can plot one and see that it is pointing along the z-axis.
+We can see that this pointed-basis representation is much more compact.
+To show that these are pointing-oriented beams, we can plot one frequency slice directly from the pointed beam container.

 png